-The Bonny Method of GIM is a powerful, music-centered approach to psychotherapy.
+The Bonny Method of Guided Imagery and Music is a powerful music-centred form of therapy.
 It involves listening to GIM Music Programs while in a relaxed, non-ordinary state of consciousness.
 The person/client embarks on a sound-image “journey”, with the music acting as a type of soundtrack that facilitates and guides imaging.

 Prior to the music listening, the client and therapist discuss and set an intention for the sound-image journey that is relevant to the reasons for seeking therapy or personal development.
 After setting the intention, the therapist chooses an appropriate GIM Music Program, the client lies down, closes his/her eyes, the therapist induces relaxation through applying simple relaxation techniques, and the music begins.